ariafyy/R2Base/README.md

 ### Index
 R2Base supports a range of different index that enables fast ranking and supports both text and visual data.
 - Meta and ID: ID reading, structured filters
-- Sparse Index: BM25 or SPARTA
+- Sparse Index: BM25, Prefix, SPARTA, ...
-- Dense Index: Brutal Force or LSH
+- Dense Index: Brutal Force, FASSIS, ...

 ### Readers
 R2Base uses Transformers as its reader.
 It can read both text and visual data.